sjlid/basic-intranet-template/README.md

 - fix small bugs

 Basic intranet service with the most popular CRUD functions for it.
 Also, security with JWT is added.
-Flyway will create ADMIN user with password "adminpass" encrypted by BCrypt.
+Flyway will create ADMIN user with "admin/adminpass" pair and password is encrypted by BCrypt.

 Stack: Java 17, Spring Boot, Spring Web, Spring JPA, Spring Security, JWT, Flyway, PostgreSQL, Swagger